*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 - Your speakers

-- Poor quality player
+- Poor quality record player

-We will discuss each of those in more detail in the rest of this article.
+I will discuss each of those in more detail in the rest of this article.

 Before we begin it is important to understand that all of the music you will listen to with your record player will be noticeably quieter compared to the music from a CD player or even from bluetooth speakers connected to your phone.